 Are external power filters useful in any way?
 Why are high quality EMI (el. mag. interference) filters not a part of most consumer electronics devices?
 Should we care about high frequency interference, considering we cannot hear it or see it?

-Electromagnetic interference filters suppress (restrict) radio frequency interference going from the power grid to sensitive appliances, usually to audio devices.
-Electromagnetic interference filters also work the other way, they can suppress HF (high frequency) interference going from the appliance to the power grid.
-Some modern external electromagnetic interference filters have integrated overvoltage protection and protect very expensive devices from the transient processes that often occur in the power grid.
-Surge protection limits short-term peaks of voltage in the power grid that may occur as a result of lightning strike, when high wattage is switched on, or the local power grid is switched on or off.
+Electromagnetic interference power filters suppress (or limit) high frequency interference.
+This interference originates in the power grid and from there, it is passed to the sensitive device/devices.
+We usually talk about the so-called audio chain.
+The filter works in the other direction as well, preventing any interference produced by the device to go back to the grid.
+Some modern external filters also include overvoltage surge protection.
+An expensive device is then protected from transient phenomena that often occurs in the power grid.
+Surge protection also limits short-term peaks of voltage, which may appear with lightning strike, high wattage switching, or when the local power grid is switched on or off.

-Isolation transformer separates the connected device from the network by galvanisation.
-However, the protective earth conductor (PE) is still connected to the grid.
-The socket terminals L and N are now at a separate potential.
-It means that phase L will not hurt you, of course, provided that you do not touch the N terminal at the same time.
-The N-terminal must not connect to the protective earth conductor.
-For more information, please refer to EN 61558-2-4.
+The isolation transformer separates the connected device from the network by galvanisation.
+However, the protective grounding conductor (PE—protective earth) is still connected to the power grid.
+The two socket terminals L—line and N—neutral are now at a separate potential.
+This means that the L phase cannot hurt you—provided, of course, that you do not touch the N phase at the same time.
+The N terminal must not meet with PE.
+You can refer to the EN 61558-2-4 norm for more information.